Frequently Asked Questions

 What is a 2030 District?

 2030 Districts are unique private/public partnerships in designated urban areas across North America committed to reducing energy use, water use, and transportation emissions.
 Overseen by Architecture 2030, 2030 Districts are in the vanguard of grassroots collaborative efforts to renovate hundreds of millions of square feet of existing buildings and construct high-performance infill development and redevelopment.
-There are currently over 20 established 2030 Districts across North America.
+There are currently 23 established 2030 Districts across North America.

 Why create a 2030 District in Cincinnati?